When you’re spearfishing, shallow water blackout is a real risk.

 Shallow Water Blackout

-At the culmination of a deep dive, you’re ascending to the surface.
+At the end of a deep dive, you’re ascending to the surface.
 But as the pressure reduces as you ascend, it can cause the oxygen concentration in your lungs to drop, making it harder for your body to get oxygen to your brain.
 If the oxygen concentration in your body is too low, you will blackout.
-This is what you’re most likely to experience when you’re spearfishing.
+This is what you’re most likely to experience when you’re spearfishing, and what we need to be ready to overcome.

 Deep Water Blackout